 - Maintain the AVID binder with assignments/grade record sheets and daily notes in all classes.

-- Study for tests, complete all homework assignments/projects and turn in on time, and commit to 1-2 hours of homework every night.
+- Study for tests, complete all homework assignments/projects and turn them in on time, and commit to 1-2 hours of homework every night.

 - Maintain enrollment in college preparatory courses.